The Institutional Training Program in Oral Health Research

 - Mucosal Diseases

 Dr. Christopher Squier, professor of Oral Pathology, Radiology and Medicine, and director, Research and Graduate Studies, directs the training program.
 Dr. Steve Levy, professor of Preventive and Community Dentistry and the Dows Institute, is the associate director.
-The Faculty Leadership Team consists of Dr. Kim Brogden, professor in the Department of Periodontics and director of the Dows Institute; Dr. Peter Damiano, director, University of Iowa Public Policy Center, and professor in the Department of Preventive and Community Dentistry and Dows Institute; Dr. Isabel Denry, professor in the Department of Prosthodontics and the Dows Institute; Dr. John Keller, professor in the Department of Oral and Maxillofacial Surgery and dean of the Graduate College; Dr. Jeffrey Murray, professor, Pediatrics and Pediatric Dentistry, and director of the University of Iowa Hub for FaceBase; and Dr. Clark Stanford, professor in the Department of Prosthodontics and the Dows Institute and associate dean for research in the College of Dentistry.
+The Faculty Leadership Team consists of Dr. Kim Brogden, interim associate dean for research, professor in the Department of Periodontics and director of the Dows Institute; Dr. Peter Damiano, director, University of Iowa Public Policy Center, and professor in the Department of Preventive and Community Dentistry and Dows Institute; Dr. Isabel Denry, professor in the Department of Prosthodontics and the Dows Institute; Dr. John Keller, professor in the Department of Oral and Maxillofacial Surgery and dean of the Graduate College; and Dr. Jeffrey Murray, professor, Pediatrics and Pediatric Dentistry, and director of the University of Iowa Hub for FaceBase.

 Ph.D.
 Training Programs: